What Is Extrusion?- Working, Types, And Application

 5. Impact Extrusion

-In forward impact extrusion, the metal flows in the same direction that the force is delivered while it flows in the opposite direction in reverse impact extrusion.
+With forward impact extrusion, the metal flows in the same direction of the punch force.
+Conversely, reverse impact extrusion provides force to push the metal in the opposite direction.

 Advantages of impact metal extrusion